Hanna Salzman (she/her)

 Student, University of Toronto

 Hi!
-I'm Pranav, a third-year undergraduate at the University of Toronto, hailing from the New York City metropolitan area—double majoring in Economics, with a focus in Data Analytics, and Public Policy, while also pursuing a certificate in Business Fundamentals and minor in South Asian Studies.
+I'm Pranav, a third-year undergraduate at the University of Toronto, originally from the New York City metropolitan area—double majoring in Economics, with a focus in Data Analytics, and Public Policy, while also pursuing a certificate in Business Fundamentals and minor in South Asian Studies.
 My research interests are highly interdisciplinary, across socio-economic and tech policy, and the law—with a broad passion for global politics as well as focused interest in South Asian regional affairs and community-based impact.
 I'm always happy to chat with others and love to learn from my peers—please don't hesitate to reach out to me!

 Leora Kasneci